karljohanwesterlund/company_interview_assignment/README.md

 docker compose build && docker compose up -d
 ```

-This will initialize a new databse and star the application.
+This will initialize a new databse and start the application.
 We need to run the knex migration to set up the database:

 ```
 npm run knex:migrate